jmratwork/techanalysissecmanage-crcz/docs/subcase_1c_guide.md

 # Subcase 1c Guide: Malware Simulation and CTI Integration

-## Objective

-Simulate benign malware activity and integrate threat intelligence feeds to exercise NG-SOC components.
+This guide walks through deploying the Subcase 1c environment, running the benign malware simulator, and validating that NG‑SOC components respond as expected.

-## Tasks
+## Deployment

 1. **Start SOC services**